aws-greengrass/aws-greengrass-lite/docs/design/overview.md

 ## Daemon List

-GG Daemons are small programs that run to provide a specific funcationality to greengrass.
+GG Daemons are small programs that run to provide a specific functionality to greengrass.

 | Daemon           | Provided functionality                                                                                   |